 Our goal at Bubble is to erase the distinction between software use and software creation.

 Why do we care about this?
-Because, when you erase the distinction between software use and software creation, you erase the distinction between software users and software creators.
+Because, when you erase the distinction between software use and software creation, you erase the distinction between software users and software creators, allowing anyone to create useful technology that actively helps serve their needs.

 - Helpful.
 It empathizes with the users’ point of view, understands what they want, and lets them do it with as little effort as possible.
 My email provider, GMail, tries to figure out what mail I actually want to read.
 It marks things as spam for me, it guesses which mail is important, and it lets me hide emails I don’t want to see without making me delete them.